jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

   but this does not guarantee that a global minimum is reached (which is what we are searching for)

-- Fourth iteration (`test4.pl`): do the third oteration using each of the original tiles as the first one, compare compression results for all and pick the one with best results.
+- Iteration 4 (`test4.pl`): do the third oteration using each of the original tiles as the first one, compare compression results for all and pick the one with best results.